Mountain View Celebrates 45th Annual Art & Wine Festival

 “Salsa Sunday” Headlines the Groova-licious Musical Mix

 Two full days of dynamite music for fans of all musical styles transform downtown Mountain View into the Bay Area’s entertainment mecca for the weekend!
 Thirteen sensational bands will play a wide-ranging musical mix on the Civic Center Plaza Music Stage and multiple street locations throughout downtown—pulsating Salsa, Motown, rhythm and blues, contemporary country, classic rock ‘n roll, jazz, soul, world-beat, Americana, Latin rock, disco and party music.
-The lineup includes the return of mega-hit ”Salsa Sunday” with Orquesta Borinquen and Ruckatan plus The Megatones, Urgent, The Garage Band, Pacific Soul, Emerson & The Growiser Band, Bob Culbertson, Aryeh Frankfurter, HeartStrings Music, Oscar Reynolds, John Clarke, and Ancient Winds.
+The lineup includes the return of smash-hit ”Salsa Sunday” with Orquesta Borinquen and Ruckatan plus The Peelers, Old School, Lyin I’s (Eagles Tribute), Pacific Soul, Emerson & The Growiser Band, Bob Culbertson, Aryeh Frankfurter, HeartStrings Music, Oscar Reynolds, John Clarke, and Ancient Winds.

 Extraordinary Art, Fine Crafts